The Blind Spot in the Healthcare Debate

 Here’s a story about 3 families, The Thompsons, The Alvins and The Xaviers.

-The Thompsons are a middle-income family of five who live in central Virginia, where Mrs. Thompson is a teacher and Mr. Thompson is a manager at the local grocery store.
+The Thompsons are a middle-income family of five who live in central Virginia where Mrs. Thompson is a teacher and Mr. Thompson is a manager at the local grocery store.
 Like all families, they have their ups and downs, but overall, though life is challenging, it's rewarding.
 Their lives revolve around their children’s education and happiness.
-Every year during tax time, the Thompsons look forward to the $3000 ($1000 per child) tax credit they receive from the federal government.
+Every year during tax time the Thompsons look forward to the $3000 ($1000 per child) tax credit they receive from the federal government.
 They use this money to buy the kids new clothes, send them to camp, and put the rest away for college.
-Their youngest daughter, Tina, is showing some developmental problems that may need further medical attention.
+Their youngest daughter, Tina, is showing some developmental problems that may require medical attention.
 Overall, the Thompsons feel blessed and are optimistic about the future.

 If you agree that a Tax Credit is a superior way to subsidize our countries families who have children, then I ask you would it also be a superior way to subsidize Health Insurance purchased at work?
 Yes, Health Insurance at work is Tax Deductible, which benefits families like the Alvins, and provides little to no benefit for families like the Thompsons and Xaviers.

 There are only two tax proposals that can be considered fair.
 Either eliminate tax incentives for everyone or provide an equal tax benefit to everyone.
 The latter can only be accomplished through Tax Credits.